BarbaraBoeters/barbaraboeters-project/PROCESS.md

 Added some keyboard actions but failed to install the IQKeyboardManagerSwift framework: https://github.com/hackiftekhar/IQKeyboardManager.
 Update: it worked
 Getting an error with the loading of the photo 2017-01-21 02:20:09.321013 barbaraboeters-project[398:46782] [Generic] Creating an image format with an unknown type is an error

+# 21 January
+Fixed the IQKeyboardManagerSwift and its working now on all viewcontrollers Now there is an error with the interval

+# 23 January
+Found solution to error interval -> need to delete app from simulator Started writing functions for checking how what difference between interval and time is Started Geotifications tutorial